On the Trans-Planckian Censorship Conjecture and the Generalized Non-Minimal Coupling: Jordan Frame and Model Dependence

 Again here, we used the equation (\ref{ConstantEp}) and allow the strong coupling approximation as $|\xi f(\phi_i)| \gg M_{\mathrm{pl}}^2$ including it's initial value.
 At this point, using the inequality (\ref{rEbound}), one can denote the bound on the parameter $r$ for the constant non-minimal coupling era as:

 This inequality implies that the bound on $r$ is independent of the non-minimal coupling constant $\xi$, or the coupling constant of the potential, $\tau^2$.
 One can also see that the bound on $r$ eases for $f(\phi_i) \simeq f(\phi) \times 10^{29}$ and becomes compatible with the latest observational expectations \cite{Akrami:2018odb}, i.e. $r \lesssim 10^{-1}$.
 It is clearly seen in Figure \ref{F1} that; this situation will be provided naturally as the value of $f(\phi)$ gets closer to zero, and hence when the field value of $\phi$ approaches the symmetry-breaking point $\phi=v$ for the new inflation models. \end{enumerate} Although the example we give here is for the new inflation models with symmetry-breaking type of potentials, one can consider the equation (\ref{StrongrBound}) more generally.
 In this case, the only precondition is that the slow-roll parameter $\epsilon$ is to be physically meaningful for the initial value of the non-minimal coupling term as it was in our original claim, (\ref{NMTCCi}).
+Because the original TCC has been formulated in the Einstein frame, and the choice of the Jordan frame does not affect it.
+Yet, the choice of the Jordan frame affects the resulting inequality (\ref{StrongrBound}) for the TCC in the Jordan frame.
+For example, instead of using the generalized non-minimal coupling (with a Higgs-like potential)